 Indications for Testing

 Testing is appropriate when it is necessary to evaluate individuals for recent use of nicotine-containing products or passive exposure to nicotine.
-It can also be used to document use of tobacco versus purified nicotine products when assessing compliance with smoking cessation programs or to verify abstinence from nicotine-containing products when qualifying patients for surgery or organ transplant.
+Testing can also be used to document use of tobacco versus purified nicotine products to assess compliance with smoking-cessation programs or to verify abstinence from nicotine-containing products when qualifying patients for surgery or organ transplant.

 Laboratory Testing